Cyanilux/URP_BlitRenderFeature/README.md

 - Tested with **2022.1.20f1 / URP v13.1.8**.
 For older versions see branches on github.
 - Untested with Single-Pass Instanced VR, but uses Blitter API so *should* support it?

-### Issues :
+### Issues/Info :
-- Requires specific shader (See BlitExample.shader).
-Can't use Shader Graphs anymore as they don't use the correct vertex shader.
-(Might change when Fullscreen graph is a thing?)
-- Source : TextureID is difficult to get working, as Blitter API doesn't seem to support RenderTextureIdentifiers in 2022.1 :(
+- Requires a specific vertex shader & uses `_BlitTexture` (not `_MainTex`)!
+See BlitExample.shader for example.
+  - In 2022.1+, cannot use Shader Graphs with this.
+  - In 2022.2+, can use the Fullscreen graph type & `URP Sample Buffer` node to obtain BlitSource texture.
+Note that 2022.2 also provides it's own "Fullscreen Pass Renderer Feature" which could replace this feature if you only need camera destination.
+- Source : TextureID no longer provides string field to enter ID like in previous versions.
+But should be able to sample that global texture ID in the shader instead.
 - Don't think After Post Processing or After Rendering events work correctly.
+Not sure how to fix this.

 ### Setup:
 - Install via Package Manager → Add package via git URL :